raulcano/docker-ip2tor-shop/README.md

 docker compose up
 ```

-The first time composer runs, it will download from Git the ip2tor app and put it in the root directory.
-After that, it won’t download again the repo.

-If you want to start fresh, delete that directory, next time we run “docker compose up”, it will be downloaded.

 # Shop class diagram
 This is a complex system that has plenty of classes and elements carefully working together.
 In order to help me understand the role and relationships of all moving parts, I created the following class diagram.
 It is not exact or perfectly complete, as I have reverse engineered it as needed, but it has the most relevant aspects.